Wood Floor Drying

 If the floor has been wet for longer, the Injectidry system will still dry out the floor, but the floor may need to be sanded refinished to complete the repair.

-How Cost Effective is it to Save a Wet Hardwood Floor
+How Cost-Effective is it to Save a Wet Hardwood Floor?

-The Injectidry System is the best way to save a wet wood floor, but it still has to be cost effective.
+The Injectidry System is the best way to save a wet wood floor, but it still has to be cost-effective.
 If the wet area of the floor is a smaller percentage of the total square footage then drying out the floor is very cost effective.
-But as the percentage of wet area increases the benefit is less.
+But as the percentage of the wet area increases the benefit is less.
 It is always cheaper to dry out the floor, BUT, drying out wet hardwood flooring is not always successful.
 So if the whole floor is wet, and the drying fails, now you have two bills.
 One for drying, and one for replacement of the floor.

 Hardwood Floor Drying, Part Art, Part Science